-Elizabeth Warren seeks spark in final sprint to Iowa
+Elizabeth Warren seeks a spark in the final sprint to Iowa

 Warren’s allies believe she will benefit from her sprawling organization of paid staff and volunteers on the ground in Iowa and other early voting states in addition to an aggressive paid advertising campaign.
 She’s also expected to earn a wave of new endorsements from local progressive leaders on Monday as her allies work to spark a final-week surge.

-The Warren-aligned Progressive Change Campaign Committee, the Working Families Party, and Black Womxn are set to announce more than 3,000 new endorsements for Warren including elected officials, economists, organization leaders, small business owners, and activists, according to said PCCC co-founder Adam Green.
+The Warren-aligned Progressive Change Campaign Committee, the Working Families Party and Black Womxn are set to announce more than 3,000 new endorsements for Warren including elected officials, economists, organization leaders, small business owners and activists, according to PCCC co-founder Adam Green.
 That’s in addition to the endorsement of more than 40 Iowa Democratic officials and activists, the campaign announced on Sunday.

 But sensing weakness, Warren’s rivals are actively working to peel off her supporters.

-Sen. Amy Klobuchar, one of the two other women in the race, sees Warren as one of her best targets as she fights to bump off one of the top four candidates.
+Sen. Amy Klobuchar of Minnesota, one of the two other women in the race, sees Warren as one of her best targets as she fights to bump off one of the top four candidates.
 As Warren allies cheered her Des Moines Register endorsement, Klobuchar’s team touted her endorsement from another one of the state’s largest newspapers, the Quad City Times.

 Iowa Democrat Deidre DeJear, who served as Kamala Harris’ state chair before the California senator left the race, acknowledged Warren’s uncertain status.